This post was most recently updated on March 12th, 2023.2 min read.

 This time, I needed to be able to migrate 10 or so lists with some very specific fields and plenty of content from a site to another one.
 What’s the best way to do that now?

 While PnP templates have supported exporting contents for a while now, you can still run into some issues with them – namely, fields of type “person” (or rather, “user”) are not supported, and I didn’t feel like scripting a migrator either to move the content after applying the schema, so what do?

 There are a couple of ways to achieve this, but the old and tested method of using SharePoint list templates wasn’t, at first, available on modern SharePoint communication sites.
 But that’s actually just a ruse by Microsoft to encourage you to use their new (and admittedly, very sleek and convenient) Microsoft Lists.
 You can actually still use the good-old templates too!

-Even though it’s a bit hidden, the templates work pretty much just like they’ve always done – you just need to figure out a way to enable them, first :)
+Even though it’s a bit hidden, the templates work pretty much just as they’ve always done – you just need to figure out a way to enable them, first :)

 I’ll explain how to enable saving a SharePoint list as a SharePoint list template on modern SharePoint online site, communication or otherwise, below!